-"The management system shall integrate its elements, including safety, health, environmental, security, quality, human-and-organizational-factor, societal and economic elements, so that safety is not compromised."
+5.40 that "The management system shall integrate its elements, including safety, health, environmental, security, quality, human-and-organizational-factor, societal and economic elements, so that safety is not compromised."

-- 5.41 The management system is required to be aligned with the safety goals of the organization: see para.
-4.8 of GSR Part 2 [5]. - 5.42 Paragraph 4.9 of GSR Part 2 [5] states:
+5.41 The management system is required to be aligned with the safety goals of the organization: (see para.
+4.8 of GSR Part 2 [5]).